chroma-sdk/Colore/docs/articles/getting-started.md

 Razer Chroma SDK is a C++-tool which allows us to access Chroma devices.
 It is the backend (or native/unmanaged code) behind Colore.
 It is expected to be automatically installed with Synapse once you plug in a Chroma device, but in some cases that might not work (see [#263](https://github.com/chroma-sdk/Colore/issues/263#)).
 As a last resort, you can also find an SDK installer in their [Setting Up](https://developer.razer.com/works-with-chroma/setting-up/) guide.

 ## 2. How to install Colore
-The easiest way include Colore into your project is to right click on your C# Project in the Visual Studio Solution Explorer and Choose "Manage NuGet Packages..."
+The easiest way to include Colore into your project is to right click on your C# Project in the Visual Studio Solution Explorer and Choose "Manage NuGet Packages..."

 From there you can search online for Packages.
 Just search for "Colore" and install it.
 After that you should see a reference being added to "Colore".